waponix/pocket/README.md

 # pocket (v2.2.0)
-Is a kind of service container, it considers all loadable classes inside a project as a service.
+Is basically a service container.

 Pocket is currently being developed in `PHP 8`, and will take advantage of it's new features as much as possible.